 Buckle Security (Nexus, Fastex, National Molding, etc.)

-Quick release buckles (aka side release buckles) are difficult to secure and after being secured leave the pack venerable to cutting of a pack strap.
+Quick release buckles (aka side release buckles) are difficult to secure and even after being secured leave the pack venerable to a simple cut to the pack strap.
 Sakloc is one of the few commercial products out there that makes locking a quick release buckle easier.
-The Sakloc can of course be copied at home with a piece of flat aluminum, vise, drill, grinder and hammer.
+The Sakloc can of course be copied at home with a piece of flat aluminum (or stainless steel if you like), vise, drill, grinder and hammer.

 Locking Side Release Buckle